25prabhu10/notes/docs/Concepts/Designs/Design_Principles.md

 - If we have part of our design that is changing, say with every new requirement, well then we should encapsulate that part away from the rest of the design

-- **Underlines almost all design patterns** like Strategy, Adapter, Facade, Decorator, Observer, Singleton, etc.
+- **Underlines almost all design patterns** like Strategy, Adapter, Facade, Decorator, Observer, Singleton, etc...

 _Example:_ Pancake menu can be altered at any time without affecting the rest of our code